aasim782/nodeBlog/README.md

 # nodeBlog
-A simple nodeBlog made using Nodejs, Express, and MongoDB (Mongoose).
+A simple blog made using Nodejs, Express, and MongoDB (Mongoose).

 # Run